Haute couture from the salt marshes

 Qui harpatorem, qui cum circulo harpare potest, in manum percusserit, componat illud quarta parte maiore compositione, quam alteri eiusdem conditionis homini.
 Aurfici similiter.
 Feminae fresum facienti similiter.

-By the way, the fact pit houses or SFBs were sunk partly into the wet ground, meant humidity stayed at a high and constant level which is needed for the production of woolen broadcloth.
-An SFB had a ground surface of around sixteen square meters.
+By the way, the fact pit houses or SFBs were sunk partly into the wet ground meant humidity stayed at a high and constant level which is needed for the production of woolen broadcloth.
+An SFB had a ground surface of around sixteen square meter.
 The number of SFBs increased at the tidal marshlands, or terp region, during the fifth century with the new Anglo-Saxon settlers, the new Frisians.
 The terp dwellers from before the Migration Periode also had pit houses, but they are mainly known at the higher sandy soils of present-day province Drenthe during the Roman Period.
 Below a recently reconstructed pit house at the terp of the hamlet of Firdgum in province Friesland.
-By the way, convenient slam bam along the Frisia Coast Trail (here are the trail directions).
+By the way, convenient slam bam along the Frisia Coast Trail.
 Check out the website of the nice little museum in Firdgum to read more about this project.
 Further below a reconstruction drawing of a loom by Van Gorp.

-For the record, some UK-based scholars plea in favor of a theory Frisian cloth was not produced in Frisia but solely distributed by Frisians merchants (Campbell, 2003).
-He, however, does not deal with the abovementioned aspect from livestock, archaeological findings, isotopic research, Frisian early-medieval law etc. Basically, the stretched arguments are: "Why not? and if King Offa gave cloth to Charlemagne, all other cloth including the pallia Fresonica, must have been coming from Britain too".
-Why cloth, or any other trade product for that matter, adopts the name of the merchants, is not explained either.
+For the record, some UK-based scholars plea in favor of a theory Frisian cloth wasn't produced in Frisia but solely distributed by Frisians merchants (Campbell, 2003).
+He, however, doesn't deal with the abovementioned aspect from livestock, archaeological findings, isotopic research, Frisian early-medieval law etc. Basically, the stretched arguments are: "Why not? and if King Offa gave cloth to Charlemagne, all other cloth including the pallia Fresonica, must have been coming from Britain too" Why cloth, or any other trade product for that matter, adopts the name of the merchants, is not explained either.
 Not quite logic, since a buyer prefers to know the origin of the maker and not who is selling it.
 That gives not much information in the trade.
 That is now the case and it was probably then too.
-Indeed, history and archaeology is often politics

 The fancy Frisians also had a taste for elegant shoes.
 Especially in the terp region in the north of the Netherlands a very elegant type of leather shoe has been found, dating from the fifth century.
 The shoes were made out of one piece of leather and had no separate sole.
 Read more about (these) shoes in our blog post Boots made for walkin’.